Camille (album): Recording and concept

 After abandoning his Dream Factory LP and breaking up his backing band The Revolution in mid-1986, Prince entered the studio with engineer Susan Rogers in late October to begin a new project.
 He began experimenting with his vocals in an artificially pitched-up style, achieved either by using a pitchshifter or by recording his vocals at a slower tempo and then speeding up the tape to create a higher, androgynous tone (he had previously experimented with this technique on his 1984 B-side "Erotic City").

 Prince began referring to this new pitched-up voice as a feminine alter ego named Camille.
 The sessions commenced with the recording of the dance track "Housequake" and within ten days he had completed enough material for an album, which he planned to release pseudonymously under Camille's name as a self-titled debut.
 He informed Warner Bros. that his image would not appear on the cover and that he would not acknowledge the album as his own work.
 At some point, his plans for Camille also extended to ideas for a movie.
 It has been suggested that the name was inspired by the 19th century French intersex person Herculine Barbin, who also used the alias Camille and was the subject of the 1985 film Mystère Alexina.

 By November 5, the album had reached the mastering stage and a number of copies were pressed, but Prince abandoned it weeks before its intended release.
 His reasons for doing so are not entirely clear, though it may have been in part due to Warner Bros.' unwillingness to release an album that would not be attributed to Prince's name.
-It is unknown how many original printed copies of the album exist, or whether prepared cover artwork was ever finalized, although the catalogue number 25543 was assigned to the release.
+It is unknown how many original printed copies of the album exist, or whether prepared cover artwork was ever finalized, although the catalog number 25543 was assigned to the release.
 After shelving Camille, Prince combined the tracks intended for that album (except "Feel U Up") with other unreleased recordings from the period into the proposed triple album Crystal Ball.
 Against his wishes, Warner Bros. forced him to trim the tracklist down to a double album, which became Sign o' the Times (1987).
 This release included the Camille tracks "Housequake", "If I Was Your Girlfriend", and "Strange Relationship".